BinEgo‑360°: Binocular Egocentric-360° Multi-modal Scene Understanding in the Wild

 The challenge uses our public dataset 360+x for training/validation, and a held-out test set for the evaluation.

-- Winners of the challenge will be invited to jointly write a paper about the workshop & challenge to be included in the ICCV proceedings.
+- Apart from the prizes, winners of the challenge will be invited to submit a paper/report to be included in the workshop proceedings and present at the workshop.

 Dataset Overview